jensculrich/CWR_app/www/aknow.md

 We acknowledge that this work has been conducted on the ancestral and unceded lands of all the Indigenous Peoples (Inuit, Métis, and First Nations) who steward Canada’s biodiversity, including the diversity of CWR and WUS in that may be explored through this web application.

-## CWR and WUS collection data was contributed by:
+## CWR and WUS ex situ collection data was contributed by:
 7 botanical gardens from across Canada - Montreal Botanic Garden (Montreal, QC), the University of Guelph Arboretum (Guelph, ON), the Royal Botanical Gardens (Burlington, ON), Mount Pleasant Cemetery Gardens (Toronto, ON), University of British Columbia Botanical Garden (Vancouver, BC), VanDusen Botanical Garden (Vancouver, BC) and Reader Rock Garden (Calgary, AB).

 Collections data from genebanks was gathered directly through publicly available databases: